Don't be disappointed! Scroll down for 12 Insider Secrets that you won't find in any official guide to the Sausalito Art Festival!

 3) Bridgeway at Easterby (by the 7-11).

-Sausalito's hottest days of the year often come in September, and even if it's cloudy you want to wear a hat and bring sunblock.
+Sausalito's hottest days of the year often come in September.
 If you're not in the music performance tent or inside the Bay Model there is not a lot of shade at the Festival, and it's easy to get sunburned.

 Art prices run from a $5 necklace to a $10,000 sculpture.
-The variety -- and the talent -- are amazing.
+The variety -- and the talent -- are amazing, but some visitors are surprised that a majority of the items for sale are over $100 and many are over $1,000.

-Some visitors are surprised that a majority of the items for sale are over $100.
-In addition to the usual paintings, jewelry, photography and sculpture we've seen rugs, woven clothing, furniture, ceramic and glass serving pieces, decorative ceramics and glass, lamps, all sorts of useful items carved from wood, and many other one of a kind displays.
+In addition to paintings, jewelry, photography and sculpture we've seen rugs, woven clothing, furniture, ceramic and glass serving pieces, decorative ceramics and glass, lamps and all sorts of useful items carved from wood or cast in metal.

-Insiders Tip: As great as the art is at the Festival. only a handful of the exhibiting artists are from Sausalito.
+Insiders Tip: As great as the art is at the Festival, the artists come from all over North America and only a handful are from Sausalito.
 Check out the ICB Artists Association, who work together in an historic local building and whose Gallery 111 in Sausalito is only about 3 blocks from the Festival grounds.

 10. Foodies and Moodies

-Although you can certainly find some food that can be classified as "Gourmet", only some of the food and wine is premium.
-In many spots be prepared to stand in line for County Fair style food at lunch.
+Be prepared to stand in line for a diverse mix of County Fair style food at lunch -- last year we had a gyro for lunch one day and tacos the next.
 You cannot bring in food or beverages, and neither breakfast nor dinner are available on site.

 Many veteran fair-goers take in a hearty breakfast before they come, and stay in Sausalito to enjoy a great dinner at a local restaurant after the fair closes, allowing the evening traffic to dissipate before they head out.
 The food booths are run by local service organizations to support their programs, so the money goes to good causes.